AlexandreDecan/sismic/docs/execution.rst

     assert len(interpreter.execute(max_steps=10)) <= 10

-For convenience, a :py:class:`~sismic.model.StateChart` has an :py:meth:`~sismic.model.StateChart.events` method that returns the list of all possible events that can be interpreted by this statechart (other events will be consumed and ignored).
+For convenience, a :py:class:`~sismic.model.Statechart` has an :py:meth:`~sismic.model.Statechart.events` method that returns the list of all possible events that can be interpreted by this statechart (other events will be consumed and ignored).
 This method also accepts a state name or a list of state names to restrict the list of returned events,